 The only thing that was easy was deciding on a date.
 Very early on I decided that I would go when Brad went.
 Jack had opened the challenge before Sir Wiggo had made a formal announcement but we all knew it would be a month or so after Paris-Roubaix so it felt like I had a lot of time to work out a plan and to do some actual training.
 By the time Brad had confirmed it would be Lee Valley on the 7th June I had borrowed some clip-on aero bars from my brother and was using them to get used to a basic TT position.

 My test run had told me that my local roads were no good but had also convinced me that I was going to need every marginal gain I could muster to beat Henri.
-So, as well as spending time on the turbo trainer in the garage trying to hold a set wattage for (tear-inducingly short) periods of time, I set about beg, borrow or stealing the best equipment I could lay my hands on.
+So, as well as spending time on the turbo trainer in the garage trying to hold a set wattage for (tear-inducingly short) periods of time, I set about the business of begging, borrowing or stealing the best equipment I could lay my hands on.
 A few people had made short work of Jack’s challenge by knocking off something in the 40’s around a track but I felt that I needed to try and do it on open roads.My thinking was that this sort of evened the playing field between myself and Desgrange.
 He had had youth and an unobstructed track on his side; I would have a bike that didn’t weigh as much as a farming implement and a smattering of modern aero tech..
 It’s also entirely possible that Desgrange had some of the usual ‘pick-me-ups’ that riders of his era favoured whilst I would merely have to make do with a super-caffeinated energy drink..

 Approaching half an hour done and I start thinking about how nice a puncture would be.
 It would be the only face-saving way out of what now lies ahead..
 The 5km North-South route just outside of Chislehurst is proving fast enough.
 It’s tree-lined either side for most of the route, sheltering me from most of the wind.
 It’s flattish, with a gentle downhill being offset by the same in reverse on the return leg.
 Traffic is light and the roundabout at the southern end can be taken without losing too much momentum.
 The issues are the mini-roundabout that needs to be negotiated at the mid-point (straight across but slowing in case of traffic from the left) and the northern turn.
-My plan to use another nearby roundabout has been blown by the presence of unremembered speed bumps leading to and from it, so I’m having to turn in the A208.
+My plan to use another nearby roundabout has been blown by the presence of unremembered speed bumps leading to and from it, so I’m having to U-turn in the A208.
 I have a bit of run-off road to play with so that I can try and choose my moment but it’s still pretty much a dead stop every 8 minutes..

 The hours in the garage (of which there were decidedly fewer than there could have been) were the worst.
 Turbo-training is purgatory at the best of times and these were decidedly not the best of times.
 Stripped of any of the aero benefits that I might enjoy when in actual motion I was just left with horribly low numbers recorded in deflatingly short spells.
 Every time I would contemplate the growing pool of sweat below me and ask myself why the hell I was doing this..
 The answer may have been at the bottom of one of those pools but I never got close to finding it.